AlexanderVlDubinin/project_it_blog/README.md

     *   Channels: Email, Database (or both).
     *   Targeting: A specific user, a group by role, or mass sending to everyone.
     *   Dynamic icon selection from the `Heroicons` pack.

 ---

+## 📊 Public Dashboard (`/dashboard`)

+The application implements a single dynamic Dashboard based on **Livewire v4.4.4** components.
+The page content is fully adapted to one of the **4 user roles**, providing each with a unique operational hub.

+All interactive tables are equipped with reactive AJAX pagination **"Show more"** (Show more), displays a counter for the total number of records and hides the button when the data is fully loaded.

+### 👤 Role: User (Regular reader)
+* **Personal activity statistics:** Card with automatic calculation:
+* Number of liked posts.
+    * The total number of comments left.
+    * The number of liked and disliked comments.
+    * **The overall rating of user comments** (live balance: `Likes - Dislikes').
+* **Recommendation system:** A table of еру **5 most popular posts** in the system (sorted strictly by the highest number of likes).

+### ✍️ Role: Author (Content Author)
+* Includes **all the features of the User role**.
+* **"My posts" section:** A personal table displaying exclusively the articles of this author.
+Allows you to see both published and hidden (drafts) posts with the ability to quickly switch to editing them.

+### 🛡 Role: Moderator (Operational Moderation Center)
+* **Queue of hidden posts:** A table with all posts in the `soft deleted` status.
+For each element, a quick access button is displayed to the Filament admin panel for final moderation.
+* **Queue of hidden comments:** The table of comments located in the `soft delete'.
+It is equipped with buttons to go to the public page of the post to a specific place (anchor) of the comment.
+If the comment post has the status of `soft deleted`, then the button leads to the post's Filament admin panel for final moderation.
+*   **Potentially toxic content:** A list of the lowest-rated comments on the site (which have gone into deep dislike) for rapid response and cleaning blogs from spam /toxicity.

+### 👑 Role: Admin (Strategic Control Center)
+* **Registration control:** A table of the last registered users in the system with the possibility of instant access to their cards inside the Filament.
+* **Content Import monitoring:** An interactive list of posts that were automatically parsed and simulated by the console team from the *[TechCrunch](https://techcrunch.com )* website.
+Allows the administrator to visually assess the stability of the parser.

+---